 I am facing the future with renewed confidence in my abilities.
 Janet Small may not believe I have what it takes to get the job done, but she is in the minority by a vast margin.
-Customers of my soon to be former employers, 'Internet Express' and 'Internet in Libraries' all believe that I have the skill, determination and talent to make my MELT web design consultancy project work.
+Customers of my soon-to-be former employers, 'Internet Express' and 'Internet in Libraries' all believe that I have the skill, determination, and talent to make my web design consultancy project work.

 So thank you very much workplace, you may be big and all that, but when the free European funding runs out you'll be in the same 'real world' that I am now in and have been in since I left education back in the 80's.
 You can do your little smug sideways smile and think your snobby thoughts about how I am just another uneducated dreamer with no real chance in the big wide world.